 The lack of large differences in soil moisture between the LS and HS simulations is likely due to a combination of error in model inputs and weaknesses in model structure.
-Specifying a single site-specific soil texture may not have captured spatial heterogeneity in soil biophysical properties, and it has been noted that improvement in CLM process representation is needed to capture realistic site hydrology (Li et al., 2011).
+Specifying a single site-specific soil texture may not have captured spatial heterogeneity in soil biophysical properties, and it has been noted CLM4 process representation may have limitations in its ability to capture realistic site hydrology (Li et al., 2011).
 The small difference between shading treatments in the observations of soil moisture (note the scale in Fig. 4b), albeit larger than the simulated difference, may be due to a measurement artifact.
 It is known that there was some overlap of LS and HS roots that could dampen the differences in soil water between treatments.
 This was ameliorated in subsequent PiTS projects by trenching and lining the trench with plastic film to isolate the treatments.
+However, soil moisture did not significantly impact carbon uptake or allocation in the simulations at this relatively wet site.
 Moreover, the large variability in observations of soil water suggests that the small differences between treatments in mean soil water are likely not significant.

-The observed decrease in transpiration with shading (Fig. 4) is affected by the shade treatment’s impact on shortwave and longwave radiation and a coincident reduction in air temperature (Fig. 2).
+The observed decrease in transpiration with shading (Fig. 4) was affected by the shade treatment’s impact on shortwave and longwave radiation and a coincident reduction in air temperature (Fig. 2).
 This effect was reproduced well in CLM for the LS case.
 However, observations do not show a strong response of transpiration in the HS case but the model transpiration is highly reduced (Fig. 4c).
 Assuming that carbon assimilation is strongly reduced in the HS case as shown in the leaf-level light response curve (Fig. 3b), this implies a strong reduction in water use efficiency, which is not captured by the Ball-Berry conductance model as implemented in CLM (De Kauwe et al., 2013; Oleson et al., 2010, 2013).
 The HS_MB optimization for stomatal slope and intercept parameters has little effect on transpiration despite increasing these parameter values well beyond reasonable ranges (Table 1; red line in Fig. 4c).
 The failure of the model under these conditions suggests a possibility that there is a diurnal or circadian control on conductance that is decoupled from photosynthesis and not currently captured.
 Another possibility is that there exists a strong nonlinearity in the relationship between stomatal conductance and net photosynthesis, which has been observed at low light levels and strongly impacts estimated transpiration (Barnard and Bauerle, 2013).
 Errors in modeled leaf temperature and leaf boundary layer vapor pressure deficit may also contribute to the discrepancy with observations, indicating a need for expanded environmental measurements in future work.
 Conductance may have been maintained to some extent by vapor pressure differences between the foliage and the shade cloth – indeed, dew was observed on unshaded trees in early morning, yet not on the shaded trees, indicating a differential temperature gradient that was not modeled.
 The behavior of stomatal conductance under low light has important implications for the carbon and energy balance, and the choice of conductance models has a strong impact on future predictions in climate models (Damour et al., 2010).
 More experimental results are needed to evaluate the effects of low-light conditions on stomatal conductance and the accuracy of current model representations of these effects.
 There may also have been pretreatment differences between the LS and HS trees that our assumptions in translating from sap flow to transpiration did not capture.
 Attention to pretreatment characterization in subsequent experiments with this translation might reduce this uncertainty.